What is Theology? Disciplines of Theological Study

 The aforementioned categories make up the core of theological discipline, but we can also briefly mention a few related branches which often contribute to the study of theology.
 The most closely related branch is known as Philosophical Theology, an area of study which applies the tools and methods of philosophical reason to information obtained from “general revelation” (nature and human thought) apart from the Bible.
 Many modern theologians actually consider this discipline as part of the core categories.
 Another mode of study is sometimes called Critical Theology.
 This discipline critiques the works of other theologians.
 Most theologians include critiques and commentary on the works of others within the other disciplines, but some consider this as a separate category.
 Finally, we mention the field of Apologetics.
 This is usually not considered a category within theology, but apologists use the results of theological studies to defend and explain the truth of the faith.

 While on the subject of disciplines and categories, the question sometimes comes up regarding whether theology and “religious studies” are one and the same.
 The answer can be “yes” or “no” depending on our definitions of the terms.
 Some theologians make a distinction between the two while others do not.
 Opinions and definitions greatly vary on this topic, so we’ll just give our position here.
 We see “religious studies” as a broad field concerning all aspects of true and false religions such as beliefs, origins, trends, social aspects etc. This field would actually encompass most all other religious categories.
 In a general sense, theology can be very similar.
 We stated earlier that, whenever we are reading or discussing anything about God, we are doing theology.
 Thus in the broadest sense, even non-believers can be theologians.
-That said, we generally limit the use of the term “theology” to tasks involving personal faith, or at least an honest commitment to finding truth, on the part of the person studying or discussing a particular religious subject.
+That said, we generally limit the use of the term “theology” to tasks involving personal faith, or at least an honest commitment to finding truth by the person studying or discussing a particular religious subject.
 Thus, when we say that theology is “talking about God”, were referring to discussing the one true infinite personal God, Creator of the universe.
 Of course, theology (and apologetics) can also discuss world religions in comparison with and contrast to Christianity.
 We can also refer to this field as the study of “comparative religions”.

 As we might expect, the lines which separate the various theological disciplines tend to blur a bit.
 The disciplines not only overlap, but are interrelated and inseparable.
 We’ll address this further in our Methods of Theological Study article, but we’ll offer a simplified example here.
 Suppose we want to research a topic such as Atonement.
 We first find all applicable texts from Scripture to determine what the doctrine originally meant and how it developed through the canon.
 We next consult the historic interpretations and then determine what the doctrine means today.
 We then develop a systematic teaching of that doctrine, including how it interconnects with other doctrines and the whole of dogma.
 Finally, the pastor or teacher must go one step further, proclaiming the message of the doctrine and how it is to be applied.

-So, we see that
+So, we again see that

 Theology involves both doctrine and application.
 Theology isn’t just studying God’s word, but